Sheryar1/Yungjoo/wp-content/plugins/popups-for-divi/readme.txt

 You can also globally disable the onboarding notice by defining the constant [`DISABLE_NAG_NOTICES`](https://codex.wordpress.org/Plugin_API/Action_Reference/admin_notices#Disable_Nag_Notices) in your wp-config.php or themes function.php

+= I need to revert to an older version =

+When you experience any problems with the plugin, I would love you to first head over to the [support forum](https://wordpress.org/support/plugin/popups-for-divi/) and briefly share your issue with me.

+Here's how you can revert to an older version of the plugin:

+1. Go to the [Advanced View](https://wordpress.org/plugins/popups-for-divi/advanced/) Page and scroll down to the bottom.
+2. Pick your version and click "Download" (you can choose any version since 1.5.1)
+3. Now go to your wp-admin Panel and open the Plugins list
+4. Deactivate and Delete the Popups for Divi plugin! *Note: You will not lose any data, but while the plugin is deactivated/missing your Popups might be visible like normal page content.*
+5. On the Plugins page click "Add New" button in the top and then click on "Upload Plugin"
+6. Select the .zip file which you downloaded in Step 2 and upload it.
+Activate and you're done!

+Alternatively you can replace the `popups-for-divi` folder via FTP: Extract the .zip file which you downloaded in Step 2 and upload it to your `/wp-content/plugins` folder.

 = I have more questions or need help =

 Please first visit the [**plugin website**](https://philippstracker.com/divi-popup/), as it includes examples and documentation that could answer your questions.